wd1: Weighted Policy Optimization for Reasoning in Diffusion Language Models: Conclusion

 \section{Conclusion}

-In this work, we introduce \algname, a weighted policy optimization method for reasoning with diffusion-based large language models (dLLMs). \algname{} is designed to minimize reliance on likelihood approximation in policy optimization, thereby mitigating the potentially substantial bias that can arise from approximation errors in policy ratios.
+We introduce \algname, a weighted policy optimization method for reasoning with dLLMs. \algname{} is designed to minimize reliance on likelihood approximation, thereby mitigating the potentially substantial bias that can arise from approximation errors in policy ratios.
 Our method is grounded in a weighted log-likelihood objective, derived to approximate the closed-form solution to the reverse-KL-constrained policy optimization.
-Empirically, we show that \algname, even without supervised fine-tuning, surpasses the existing method \texttt{d1} by up to 16\% in accuracy on reasoning benchmarks, while also delivering notable improvements in computational efficiency during RL training.
+Empirically, we show that \algname, even without supervised fine-tuning, surpasses the existing method \textit{d1} by up to 16\% in accuracy on reasoning benchmarks, while also delivering notable improvements in computational efficiency during RL training.
 These results highlight the effectiveness of \algname{} and establish it as a more scalable and efficient approach for fine-tuning dLLMs.